luiz158/convenient-browser-in-a-box-guide/README.md

     Terminal=true
     Type=Application

-Otherwise put VBoxManage startvm "debian for surfing" in a script and make it run at boot (after gui has loaded -> /etc/init.d/ wont work)
+Otherwise put VBoxManage startvm "debian for surfing" in a script and make it run at boot